 We hope you will find these select episodes as informative as we do and encourage you to check out the entire EMS World podcast archive.

 We have a couple of ambitious young go-getters who have taken on the task of introducing and discussing the important topics in each issue of the JSOM.
 Alex Merkle has been on the editorial board of the Journal of Special Operations Medicine for several years, and provides expert reviews and analysis for many of the submissions to our journal.
 Josh Randles also lectures and teaches our SOF medics, keeping our front-line medics up-to-date on the latest techniques and procedures.

-Alex currently works as a trauma surgery PA at a community hospital.
-He still pays homage to his pre-hospital roots by volunteering with a Search and Rescue team in the Lake Tahoe area, where he gets to refine his austere medicine, technical rescue and Nordic mountaineering skills.
-And continues to enjoy teaching austere medicine courses across the globe.
-Additionally, Alex is the first reservist to have attend the Army's Surgical/Critical Care PA fellowship at Brooke Army Medical Center and currently serves as a reservist within SOCOM.
-In the past, Alex has worked medical support missions in isolated postings across Alaska, remote Pacific islands and Antarctic field camps.
+Alex currently works in trauma surgery and critical care at a tertiary referral hospital.
+He still pays homage to his pre-hospital roots by volunteering with a Search and Rescue team in the Northern Rockies, where he gets to refine his austere medicine, technical rescue and Nordic mountaineering skills.
+Alex attended the Army's Surgical/Critical Care PA fellowship at Brooke Army Medical Center and subsequently supported SOCOM.
+Previously he worked medical support missions in isolated postings across Alaska, remote Pacific islands and Antarctic field camps.

 Josh is unsure if the beatings actually improve morale, but thinks a prospective randomized trial could probably clear that up for ya.
 He is a Physician Assistant in the US Army assigned to a surgical team out of North Carolina.
 Aside from waxing poetic about medical literature he enjoys hiking, rock climbing, ceramics and dancing in the rain.